ericd-1qbit/the_temple/project_management/Executive Summary.md

 - What is the purpose of this project?
 - What are the expected outcomes?
 - What are the client's expectations?
+- Has there been previous research, input or related projects?
+-
 ### 2. Solution Outline
 - How is the project solving the problem outlined in 1.?
 - What are the concrete goals and objectives?